107 S. Indiana Avenue

 Bloomington, IN 47405-7000

-Joe Carley is the associate director for economic development within the Indiana University Office of the Vice President for Engagement.
+Joe Carley is the director for economic development within the Indiana University Office of the Vice President for Engagement.
 In this role, he aims to promote economic development by connecting the resources of Indiana University to industry, government, and economic and workforce development organizations throughout the state.
 He is particularly focused on advancing research collaborations in strategic industry sectors, supporting important state initiatives, and promoting entrepreneurship and innovation.

 Carley has long been interested in ways in which the public sector can catalyze regional economic development.
 As a planner for the city and county of Durham, North Carolina, he helped modernize the Durham Comprehensive Plan and Unified Development Ordinance and carried out projects to promote downtown and transit station area development.
 These projects have helped spark a development boom in Durham that has brought a procession of accolades for quality of life and economic development from national publications.